-At the 2021 AGM, Ms Euleen Goh, Mr Piyush Gupta and Mr Andre Sekulic will be retiring by rotation, while Ms Punita Lal and Mr Anthony Lim are required to stand for re-election as this is the first AGM after their appointment.
-At the recommendation of the NC and as approved by the Board, Mr Piyush Gupta, Ms Punita Lal and Mr Anthony Lim will be seeking re-election as Directors at the 2021 AGM, while Ms Euleen Goh (who has served on the Board for more than 12 years) and Mr Andre Sekulic (who has served on the Board for 9 years) will be retiring at the conclusion of the 2021 AGM.
+At the 2022 AGM, Dr Bonghan Cho, Mr Olivier Lim and Mr Tham Sai Choy will be retiring by rotation, while Mr Chng Kai Fong and Ms Judy Lee are required to stand for re-election as this is the first AGM after their appointment.
+At the recommendation of the NC and as approved by the Board, all five Directors will be standing for re-election at the 2022 AGM.